GrupoDiana/BRTLibrary_Challenges/README.md

 * Loading a mono audio sample and creating a BRT sound source
 * Loading two or more HRTF sofa files and create a BRT listener.
 * Move at least one spatial DoF of listener or sound source.
 For example, source azimuth.
-* Swap change HRTF during rendering for real time HRTF comparison.
+* Swap HRTFs during rendering for real time HRTF comparison.

 We divided in three groups: